markmisener/markmisener.github.io/_posts/2020-10-01-osm-at-the-command-line.md

 ---
 layout: post
 title: "Working with OSM data at the command line"
-date: 2020-10-01 19:30:00
+date: 2020/10/01
 update_date:
-tags: osm openstreetmap osmconvert osmfilter kepler
+tags: blog geospatial algorithms OSM openstreetmap mark misener markmisener osm openstreetmap osmconvert osmfilter kepler keplergl
 summary: "With nearly 6.9 million registered users contributing 7B+ data points, OpenStreetMap provides a wealth of free global geospatial data, if you know how to use it."
 ---